maxisawesome/maxisawesome.github.io/cohere_application.md

 ### What is the program like?

 I was paired with a mentor (the illustrious Marzieh Fadaee) who helped me throughout my eight months with Cohere.
-She helped me prioritize experiments, understand the process of researching a hypothesis, pursue new ideas, NOT pursue new ideas because I needed to finish up with the old ideas, and actually write the damn results into a paper that could be published.
+She helped me prioritize experiments, understand the process of researching a hypothesis, pursue new ideas, NOT pursue new ideas because I needed to finish up with the old ideas, and actually write the results into a paper that could be published.

 ### Is it full time?